Total steps: 15

 Enter the reserve at Keel Point, the western end of Dundrum village on the A24, near Newcastle, Co.
 Down

-Follow the avenue SE from the concrete towards Murlough House.
-Note the large open grown Austrian pine on the left, often the nesting tree of long eared owls.
-In the autumn, noisy rooks and crows may be carrying unripe cones from this and other pines, to bury them on the open dunes.
-Exactly why is uncertain, but this has been the way the pines have spread in the past.
+Follow the avenue south-east from the concrete towards Murlough House.
 Ignore the path signed to the beach.
 Continue until approaching the cattle grid and stop @ IJ 41206/35100 before entering the trees.
 Note the nine species of trees which are growing before the gate.

 Pass through the small gate next to the cattle grid and continue for a short distance towards Murlough House before turning right onto a grassy path @ IJ41272/35088.

 Continue along the path, turning left, just before reaching a gate at IJ41226/34992.
 Pass through another group of shelterbelt pines.
 At the top of the hill look right through a gap towards the mountains, out over a deep valley.
 (If you are short like me, this may be obscured by bracken).
 Rhododendron grows on the left of the path, a game cover plant.
 The climbing plant using the young self-sown pine tree on the right is hop, Humulus lupus, probably a garden escape.
 Even though it dies back each autumn, its tough twining stems can be seen year round.
 It has large rough three lobed leaves.

 Meeting another path, turn left towards Murlough House @ IJ41416/35002, stopping before meeting a fine large mature beech tree.